rohit2git/Azure-OAI-workshop/0- Requirements/README.md

 ## Azure Cognitive services speech
 * Go to Azure portal and [Create a Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).
 Select the Resource group created above, give your unique name and region.

-Now all the necessary resources in Azure portal is deployed.
+Now all the necessary resources in Azure portal are deployed.

 # IMPORTANT!
 ### Setup environment variables